moratorium08/moratorium08.github.io/README.md

 - osmium: an operating system written in Rust which runs on RISC-V
   - Developed an operating system on RISC-V from scratch using Rust ([article(ja)](https://moraprogramming.hateblo.jp/entry/2019/03/17/165802), [translated one by cb372](https://gist.github.com/cb372/5f6bf16ca0682541260ae52fc11ea3bb)).
   - Repo: [https://github.com/moratorium08/osmium](https://github.com/moratorium08/osmium) (Stars +170)
+  -

 ## CTF (Capture The Flag)

 I have been playing CTFs as a member of an university team [TSG](https://ctftime.org/team/16088) whose team members are all from The University of Tokyo.
 Sometimes, I join in larger teams to compete large contests like DEFCON.
+I mainly play pwnable (binary exploit) and reversing.

-I list some of my achievements in CTF contests below.
+Here are some of my achievements in CTF contests.
 Note that due to the collaborative nature of CTFs, my individual contribution varied from one CTF to another :)

 - As a member of TSG
   - SECCON 2022: [International Finalists](https://ctftime.org/event/1864/)